 Conclusion

-The gold price is at a tactical crossroads during the April 15 American session.
-The technical setup offers a defined opportunity with a clear bullish target of $4,846, contingent on the market holding above the critical $4,730 support level.
-While longer-term trend signals remain mixed due to the price's position below the 200-day average, the short-term momentum is constructive.
-Success in this trade hinges on the metal's ability to capitalize on the positive moving average structure and withstand any strengthening in the US Dollar during the session.
+The gold price is at a critical technical juncture as the American session kicks off on June 16, 2026.
+The short-term setup offers a defined opportunity with a bullish target of $4,370, provided the metal holds above the $4,320 support band.
+While longer-term trend signals remain mixed due to the price’s position below the 200-day average, the near-term momentum is constructive.
+Success hinges on the ability to absorb any dollar strength and clear the $4,370 resistance, which could open the door toward the 200-MA at $4,387.

 Frequently Asked Questions

-What is the main resistance level for gold right now?
+- What is the main resistance for the gold price today?